-Like the humans they love so much, a dog's nutritional requirements change as they age.
-Generally, once dogs reach 7 or 8 years of age, it’s important to start thinking about catering more specifically to their late-in-life nutritional needs.
+Lifestage nutrition takes a holistic view on an animal’s diet, promoting changes in a dog’s feeding to best meet the needs of its age and stage of life.
+Once dogs reach 7 or 8 years of age, it’s important to start thinking about catering more specifically to their late-in-life nutritional needs.

 In its guidelines to caring for senior dogs and cats, the American Animal Hospital Association (AAHA) emphasizes the importance of three factors in a dog’s diet: “Digestibility, caloric content, [and] quality of ingredients.”
 While the needs of each senior dog will vary, a few trends provide a baseline understanding of the nutritional needs of older dogs.